Institutional words of support

 Minister of Culture and Communications

 Since its inception in 1999, the ELEKTRA Festival has proudly presented works illustrating the influence of new technologies on digital art in order to link digital image, robotics, theater, dance and performance to music.
-It has become a staple event for amateurs and connoisseurs.
+It has become a staple event for amateurs and connoisseurs of the field.

-A prime showcase for the latest trends and creations in the field, the Festival has acquired great notoriety on the international scene, in addition to contributing to Québec's influence abroad, particularly this year in Asia.
+A prime showcase for the latest trends and creations in the sector, the Festival has acquired great notoriety on the international scene, in addition to contributing to the promotion of Quebec creators and their works abroad, particularly this year in Asia.

-We wish you all a great 2020 ELEKTRA Festival, and long live digital art!
+Happy ELEKTRA Festival 2021 and long live digital art!

 Mayor of Montreal